Ochd (Pre Order)

 Instruo / DivKid Ochd - Analogue LFO

 Here is the second module from DivKid, in association with Instruo, the Ochd.
-It's pronounced "oct" as in octave or octuplut and as if by magic there's either outputs on this module, an octuplet of analogue LFOs if you will.
+It's pronounced "oct" as in octave or octuplut and as if by magic there's eight outputs on this module, an octuplet of analogue LFOs if you will.
 If you often find you need more modulation, simple sources that will keep things moving and stop things getting repetitive.
 That's why Ochd was brought to life, to keep patches organically drifting and moving... and as it's modular, they wanted an intuitive easy to use module with plenty of patchable tricks up it's sleeves too!